 What makes you a new driver?

-- Adults who might have a gap in their driving record because they canceled their insurance when they sold their car in the past, for example
+- Adults who might have a gap in their driving record because they canceled their insurance when they sold their car in the past

 - Immigrants or others who are new to the U.S.

-Why is car insurance so expensive for new drivers?
+Why is car insurance for new drivers so expensive?

-When setting your rates, auto insurance companies look at things like your driving record and insurance history, including how many years you’ve had your driver’s license.
+Car insurance for new drivers may be more expensive because of the level of risk.
+When determining your car insurance premiums, auto insurance companies look at things like your driving record and insurance history.
+This also includes how many years you’ve had your driver’s license.

-Your years of experience as a driver can be more important than your age.
-It’s a common myth your car insurance rate will go down automatically once you reach a certain age, but it’s not true.
-Auto insurance companies know you don’t become a safe driver overnight on your 18th birthday when you become an adult.
+How many years of experience you have as a driver can be more important than your age.
+Some people think that your car insurance rate will go down automatically once you reach a certain age, but it’s not true; that’s just a myth.

-Car insurance can also be expensive if you can’t demonstrate a track record of safe driving or continuous insurance coverage over time.
-And if you’re a teenager or immigrant, you might not even have a credit score, which some insurance companies use to determine your rate.
+Also, if you’re a teenager or immigrant, you might not even have an established credit score just yet — which some insurance companies use to determine your rate.

-How much does car insurance cost for new drivers?
+How much does car insurance for new drivers cost?